 Those who know me best would probably describe my defining features as a bone-dry sense of humour and an unhealthy love of eating and drinking – after all life’s far too short to live without a vice right?

+At Pearlfisher I develop and lead our Client Management team and encourage them to work hard and partner with our clients from the very outset.
 I believe that the best ideas come from making new connections, challenging your own mindset and allowing yourself to see the world from a new perspective.
-I think being 6’8ft has probably encouraged me to embrace difference in this way, always challenging convention and championing diversity across the board.

 I approach most things with a healthy dose of humour and always try to inject imaginative thought into studio life.
 Though even I couldn’t have imagined that persuading the team to turn the gallery into a giant ball pit for adults would go viral globally!